cionkubes/cion/docs/secrets.md

 # Token
-Because dockerhub does not implement authorization in their webhooks we will need to generate a random string that is used in the catalyst webhook url.
+Because dockerhub does not implement authorization in their webhooks, we will need to generate a random string that is used in the catalyst webhook url.

-First create a url safe random string like so
+First create a url-safe random string like so
 ```bash
 $ dd if=/dev/urandom bs=1 count=64 2> /dev/null | base64 | sed -e 's/+/-/g' -e 's/\//_/g' -e 's/=/~/g'
 ```
-Now store that string in a secure way, you will need this when configuring webhooks in dockerhub or docker registry.
+Now store that string in a secure way.
+You will need this when configuring webhooks in dockerhub or docker registry.

-Lets create the docker secret.
+Add the string to docker secrets like this.
-**NB:** if you don't use the default name `url.token` you have to edit the compose file to reflect this.
+**NB:** if you don't use the default name `url.token`, you have to edit the compose file to reflect this.

 ```bash
 $ docker secret create url.token [secure-string]
 ```
 # Dockerhub
-If any repositories in use requires a docker login to pull images from it you must create a secret containing the username and password of a user with read access to the repository. `$repo` refers to the repository in question.
+If any repositories in use requires a docker login to pull images from it, you must create a secret containing the username and password of a user with read access to the repository. `$repo` refers to the repository in question.
 ```bash
 cat << EOF | docker secret create $repo.login.json -
 {